 04 May, 2020

-Charting out an effective user acquisition strategy for your mobile application like paid ads or influencer marketing is a no-brainer.
-While this may be hailed as an achievement at initial stages where the main goal is to fuel your app's growth, it surely can’t survive the rough competition long in this market if a proper retention plan is not put in place.
-Such initiatives to keep your users active on your application regularly and uninterrupted pays off well in terms of keeping up with this highly competitive market.
+Charting out an effective user acquisition strategy for your mobile application, like paid ads or influencer marketing, is a no-brainer.
+While this may be hailed as an achievement at the initial stages, where the main goal is to fuel your app's growth, it can only survive the fierce competition long in this market if a proper retention plan is implemented.
+Such initiatives to keep your users active on your application regularly and uninterrupted pay off well in keeping up with this highly competitive market.

 Hence, user engagement and retention rates can be the deciding strategies for the success of a mobile application.

 Yes, it should.
 Your retention rate capacity is one prime factor determining your market profit, i.e., how much you can earn from existing users without adding a single extra dollar to acquire new ones!
 In the long run, an unhealthy retention rate will stress your marketing budget, making you lose out in the race.
 The report down here shall paint a clearer picture of my proposition.

 The research report by BusinessofApps, the average cost per install rate in 2018 was ~$3, however, if we look at the cost per in-app purchase and cost per subscription, it was as high as ~ $70 & ~ $150 respectively.
 Does this justify my statement above?
 Indeed, acquisition strategies can only suffice to convert into economic opportunities if backed up by intense retention methods.

 I'm not advocating being frugal with your spending on user acquisition channels.
 But, on the same lines, I'm convinced that your focus on user retention must be far greater than user acquisition to have the best return of interest (ROI).
 Let's move on to the article & see how to prevent your app from being uninstalled.